-Tutor to coach students on a skill that will be of benefit to developing their performance in the open water environment.
+Tutor to coach students on a skill that will be of benefit to developing their performance, this should ideally be done in a different environment to already used in the course (e.g. surf, rock hopping, tidal flow, wind, swell, etc.).
 In doing this, the tutor to focus on clarifying the performance model they are working with to develop students' skill ability and understanding, along with the progressions chosen.
-This is also an opportunity to further support Coach Award coaching behaviours understanding as identified from morning coaching sessions, along with show how the session is being managed in the moderate open water environment.
+This is also an opportunity to further support Coach Award coaching behaviours understanding as identified from morning coaching sessions, along with showing how the session is being managed in the moderate water environment.